Wonders of Egypt: What’s Actually Worth Seeing

 4. Abu Simbel

-The Great Temple of Abu Simbel, dedicated to Amun Ra, Ra Harakhti, Ptah, and the deified Ramesses II, took approximately 20 years to construct.
-It is celebrated as one of Ramesses II's most magnificent temples and is considered among Egypt's most stunning architectural achievements.
+The Abu Simbel Great Temple was a temple constructed to the gods Amun Ra, Ra Harakhti, Ptah and the deity Ramesses II, and it took around 20 years to be built.
+It is regarded as one of the greatest temples of Ramesses II and is regarded as one of the most beautiful architectural constructions in Egypt.

 Abu Simbel Nefertari Temple